tv2/ng-sofie/DEVELOPER.md

 **Component modifiers**

-Components should not have any base class, but can add modifiers.
+Components should not have any base class, but can have modifiers.
 An example could be a Segment component, which can be in either off-air or on-air mode.
 The default would be off-air and when changing to on-air the class `on-air` would be appended to the class list of the host element.
 ````html